Teams bot

 Step 3 — Install the Teams app

-- In the Teams Admin Centre, go to Teams apps → Manage apps → Upload an app → Upload a custom app.
+- In the Teams Admin Center, go to Teams apps → Manage apps → Upload a custom app.

 - Select the